mohsin996/RailsMonitor/README.md

 - **prometheus.rb** - Configures the Rails Prometheus Exporter.
 - **Grafana** -   Contains Grafana dashboards and datasource configurations.
 - **prometheus.yml** - Defines Prometheus scrape configurations for the services.
+- **terraform** Contains Terraform configuration files and provisioning scripts.
+  - **main.tf**: Terraform configuration file used for provisioning infrastructure resources.
+This file defines the resources, including their types and properties, required for deploying the RailsMonitor application.
+  - **provision.sh**: Shell script used for provisioning infrastructure.
+This script contains commands to set up necessary infrastructure components such as networking and compute resources.
+  - **provision.sh.b64**: Base64 encoded version of `provision.sh` for secure handling.
+This encoded file can be decoded and executed as part of the provisioning process to ensure secure handling of sensitive information.

+- **terraform** Contains Terraform configuration files and provisioning scripts.
+  - **main.tf**: Terraform configuration file used for provisioning infrastructure resources.
+It includes:
+    - **Resource Group (RG)**: A container that holds related resources for the application.
+    - **Virtual Network (VNet)**: Defines the network infrastructure.
+    - **Subnet**: Specifies a subnet within the VNet.
+    - **Network Interface Card (NIC)**: Provides network connectivity for the VM.
+    - **Ubuntu VM**: Virtual Machine running Ubuntu, where the RailsMonitor application will be deployed.
+    - **Public IP**: Allows external access to the VM.
+    - **Network Security Group (NSG)**: Controls access to the VM, permitting traffic to the application, Grafana, and Prometheus.
+  - **provision.sh**: Shell script used for bootstrapping the server.
+It performs the following actions:
+    - Clones the repository from GitHub.
+    - Runs the setup script to initialize and configure the application.
+  - **provision.sh.b64**: Base64 encoded version of `provision.sh` for secure handling.
+This encoded file can be decoded and executed as part of the provisioning process to ensure sensitive information is managed securely.

 ## Metrics Explanation and Monitoring